Matching on Generalized Propensity Scores with Continuous Exposures: Matching Framework

-Both $(\lambda,\delta)$ can be treated as tuning parameters to be selected in the design stage without knowing any outcome information.
-In finite sample studies, the optimal $(\lambda,\delta)$ could be specified by minimizing a utility function that measures the degree of covariate balance (e.g., the average absolute correlation or the average absolute standardized bias) \citep{mccaffrey2004propensity,zhu2015boosting}.
-Noting that the optimal $(\lambda,\delta)$ aim at achieving covariate balance on the entire matched data, the average absolute correlation would be a suitable measure in practice, moreover, it is more computationally attainable.
-We summarize our data-driven tuning procedures as follow: \begin{enumerate} \item[1)] Construct the matched data using the matching function with a pair of pre-specified $(\lambda,\delta)$. \item[2)] Calculate the utility function that measures covariate balance on this matched data. \item[3)] Repeat steps 1-2 using grid search on a range of $(\lambda,\delta)$. \item[4)] Find the $(\lambda,\delta)$ which minimize the utility function, leading to the best covariate balance. \end{enumerate} The tuning procedures are conducted in the design stage without access to outcome information, thus, this procedure neither biases analyses of outcomes nor requires corrections for multiple inference \citep{zhu2015boosting,rosenbaum2020modern}.
+Here we introduce a data-driven approach to select the hyperparameters $(\delta,\lambda)$ simultaneously aiming at achieving optimal covariate balance.
+The optimal $(\delta,\lambda)$ could be specified by optimizing a utility function that measures the degree of covariate balance (e.g., the average absolute correlation or the average BASB) \citep{mccaffrey2004propensity,zhu2015boosting}.
+Noting that the optimal $(\delta,\lambda)$ aim at achieving covariate balance on the entire matched dataset, the average absolute correlation would be a suitable global measure in practice.
+We summarize our data-driven tuning procedure as follow: \begin{enumerate} \item Specify a candidate set of $(\delta,\lambda)$, where the candidates $\delta$'s are relatively small and a grid of $\lambda$'s ranges from 0 to 1. \item Construct the matched dataset by implementing the design stage of {\bf Algorithm 1} with a pair of $(\delta,\lambda)$ from the pre-specified candidate set. \item Calculate the average absolute correlation (or other pre-specified measures for covariate balance) on this matched dataset. \item Repeat steps 2-3 using grid search on the pre-specified candidate set of $(\delta,\lambda)$. \item Find the $(\delta,\lambda)$ which minimizes the average absolute correlation (or optimizing other pre-specified measures for covariate balance), leading to the best covariate balance. \end{enumerate}

-When applying the proposed approach to data, a caliper $\delta$ forbids matches on very different exposure levels, and similarly one can set another caliper on the GPS to improve the quality of the matches but this could lead to more unmatched units \citep{cochran1973controlling,rosenbaum2020modern}.
-Unmatched units are those who do not have a good representative in the raw observational data.
-If all units in $(w, \mathbf{c}_i)$, $(i=1,\ldots,N)$, for a particular exposure level $w$ are unmatched the causal exposure effect, $\mu(w)$, can not be estimated in such observational data.
+The tuning procedure is conducted in the design stage without access to outcome information, thus, this procedure neither biases analyses of outcomes nor requires corrections for multiple comparisons \citep{zhu2015boosting,rosenbaum2020modern}.